| Title: | k-Prototypes Clustering for Mixed Variable-Type Data |

 corresponding cluster (cf. Szepannek et al., 2024).

-: for each observation variables with missings are ignored (i.e. only the
+In case of na.rm = FALSE: for each observation variables with missings are ignored (i.e. only the

 remaining variables are considered for distance computation).
 In consequence for observations with missings